Medium

 Q. Who would mediate if a school and the ND FIRST team are unable to come to an agreement on the Collaborative Partnership Agreement/Memorandum of Understanding (MOU)?

-A. NDDPI has not yet set a protocol for if or when a school and the ND FIRST team cannot come to an agreement when forming the Collaborative Partnership Agreement/MOU.
-It hopes that creating these agreements will be highly collaborative and give schools the power to voice their opinion on what should be included.
+A. NDDPI hopes that creating these agreements will be highly collaborative and give schools the power to voice their opinion on what should be included.
 Every effort will be made to acknowledge the local context, ensure expectations are attainable, and propose reasonable solutions.
 Legal experts can and will be consulted if there are questions about the law, as the NDDPI is not an investigative body.
 Local school decision-makers have the authority to make strategic decisions about whether it is appropriate to follow the expectations set forth in ND FIRST or forego state and federal funds as a public school entity.

 Q. What happens to schools after their third year of ND FIRST status?

 A. Schools that have attained the outcomes highlighted in the Collaborative Partnership Agreement/Memorandum of Understanding (MOU) established at the beginning of the ND FIRST process will exit ND FIRST status.
-The exit process is still being developed, though NDDPI anticipates a gradual release to ensure schools maintain the support they need to transition out of ND FIRST and sustain any positive improvements they made during that time.
+See the language within the MOU document for more information.

 Q. Has this model been used in other states, or is North Dakota the first?